 "I was born and raised in Malawi, a tiny country in Sub-Saharan Africa.
-I'm majoring in international relations, and I'm currently the president of Cottey's Model UN Club.
-I enjoy reading and writing in my spare time, as well as exercising and browsing the internet for cool recipes."
+I am majoring in International Relations, and I'm currently the president of Cottey's Model United Nations Club and working towards the Leadership, Experiences, Opportunity certification.
+I enjoy reading and writing in my spare time, as well as exercising and browsing the internet for cool recipes. "

-Cottey Favorite: I like that Cottey gives me the opportunity to be invoked in everything and anything and also the beautiful greenery on campus
+Cottey Favorite: I like that Cottey gives me the opportunity to be involved in everything and anything and also the beautiful greenery on campus

-Definition of Leadership: To lead others in a way that you would want to be lead.
+Definition of Leadership: To lead others in a way that you would want to be led.

-For my future I would love to go into Elementary Education or Speech Therapy and I also love being active whether it is walking to the park, playing a sport, learning a new song on the piano, or going to a museum.
-I am involved in LEO, SGA, and Golden Key here on campus.
+For my future I would love to go into Elementary Education or Speech Therapy.
+I also love being active whether it is walking to the park, playing a sport, learning a new song on the piano, or going to a museum.
+I am involved in the Leadership, Experiences, Opportunity certification program, Student Government Association, and Golden Key.

 Citrus County, Florida

-Cottey Favorite: Being here with all of my friends!
+Cottey Favorite: Being at Cottey with all of my friends!
 I also love the food and the new Fine Arts Building.

 My Definition of Leadership: Leadership is the process of people together attempting to accomplish positive change—morally, ethically, and justly.

-I will be staying at Cottey for four years as a business major and art minor and I am going for a Certificate in Organizational Leadership.
-I am a Peer Listener at Cottey, a member of the LEO program, and I work for the Art Department and the Women's Leadership Center.
-Both my grandmother and my aunt also attended Cottey, and I am a fifth generation P.E.O. in my family.
+I am a business major and art minor.
+I am also pursuing the Certificate in Organizational Leadership.
+I am a Peer Listener, a member of the Leadership, Experiences, Opportunity certification program, and I work part-time for the Art Department.
+Both my grandmother and my aunt also attended Cottey, and I am a fifth generation P.E.O.

-Cottey Favorite: Allowing me to have another family that I know is there for me besides my own family.
+Cottey Favorite: Cottey allows me to have another family that I know is here for me besides my own family.

-Personal Definition of Leadership: It is being able to lead a group without excluding someone and knowing when it is right to follow instead of being the one to be leading.
+Personal Definition of Leadership: Leadership is being able to lead a group without excluding someone and knowing when it is appropriate to follow instead of leading.

-I am majoring in Health Science.
-I like to read, listen to music, swimming, and hanging out with friends.
+I am a Health Science major.
+I like to read, listen to music, swim, and hang out with friends.
 I'm also the Alphan Society President.

-Personal Leadership Definition: Leadership is having the courage and acknowledgement that not always would she lead the team.
+Personal Leadership Definition: Leadership is having the courage to lead, but also the knowledge that not always should you be the one leading the team.

 I'm a Guatemalan who likes to skateboard or go for a run outside and enjoy nature.
-I'm from the city so seeing a lot of trees and cows is exciting.
-I am studying on getting a degree in International Relations.
-Through the LEO program, Chicago Spring Break Trip, Work-Study Program, the Disciplinary Court Committee, and Model UN, I have been able to practice my leadership skills such as networking and being a team leader to encourage other and accomplish task together.
+I am from the city so seeing a lot of trees and cows is exciting.
+I am an International Relations major.
+I am involved in the Leadership, Experiences, Opportunity certification program, Chicago Spring Break Trip, Work-Study Program, the Disciplinary Court Committee, and Model United Nations.
+Through these experiences I have been able to practice my leadership skills such as networking and being a team leader to encourage others and accomplish tasks together.